Floorp-Projects/Floorp/testing/marionette/doc/Debugging.md

 the chrome debugger won’t prompt for connection and will allow remote connections.

-  * `devtools.debugger.prompt-connection` → true

-    Controls the remote connection prompt.
-Note that this will automatically expose your Firefox instance to the network.
+  * `devtools.browsertoolbox.panel` -> `jsdebugger`

+    Selects the Debugger panel by default.

   * `devtools.chrome.enabled` → true

     Enables debugging of chrome code.

+  * `devtools.debugger.prompt-connection` → false

+    Controls the remote connection prompt.
+Note that this will automatically expose your Firefox instance to localhost.

   * `devtools.debugger.remote-enabled` → true